 Employees who maintain full paid status during FMLA leave will accrue annual and sick time as normal.
-For the purpose of accruals, employees in "paid status" are those who receive pay that is processed through GW Payroll Services, such as regular hours, holiday pay, annual and sick time, GW paid short-term disability as well as paid parental leave.
-Long-term disability and worker's compensation are paid by outside administrators; therefore, those pay types are not considered "paid status" under the GW time off policy.
+For the purpose of accruals, employees in "paid status" are those who receive pay that is processed through GW Payroll Services, such as regular hours, holiday pay, annual and sick time, GW paid short-term disability as well as staff paid parental leave.
+Voluntary short-term disability, long-term disability and worker's compensation are paid by outside administrators; therefore, those pay types are not considered "paid status" under the GW time off policy.